 7. Plan Commission makes recommendations to the Common Council on Zoning Amendments, conditional use permits, special exceptions, design review and preliminary & final plats.

 8. Common Council approves or denies application request.
-Approved planning actions are filed with the City Clerk and Building Services.
+Approved planning actions are filed with the City Clerk and Development Services.